twol33/movie-library/README.md

-# Project Name
+## Project Name

 Movie Selection

 # Required Steps

 Create a database named sagas_movies_weekend

 The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.

 The project is built on Postgres, so you will need to make sure to have that installed.

 We recommend using Postico to run those queries as that was used to create the queries,

 1. Open up your editor of choice and run an npm install
 2. Run npm run server in your terminal
 3. Run npm run client in your terminal

 The npm run client command will open up a new browser tab for you!

 ## Description

+Duration: 2 days

 The task at hand was to use existing code to create a functioning app that would allow for a user to add a new movie to the already existing along with details, a cover, and a movie category,